The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and

 The Welfare of Horses at Markets (and Other Places of Sale) Order 1990 makes it an offence to commit certain acts in relation to horses at markets and other places of sale.
 'Horses' includes ponies, asses (donkeys), hinnies and mules.

 All horses must be sold with a valid identity document or passport (both generally referred to as a 'passport') and be microchipped.

-No person may permit an unfit horse (which includes a horse, pony, ass, donkey or mule) to be exposed for sale in a market, or permit a mare to be exposed for sale in a market if it is likely to give birth while it is there.
+No person may permit an unfit horse to be exposed for sale in a market, or permit a mare to be exposed for sale in a market if it is likely to give birth while it is there.

 No person may cause or permit any injury or unnecessary suffering to a horse in a market.